The lecture was held on: 29 October 2024 (Tuesday).

 About the speaker:

 2022: Sergei Guriev spoke on "Spin Dictators: Globalization and the Changing Face of Tyranny in the 21st Century".
 Sergei Guriev is the Provost and a Professor of Econoics at Sciences Po, Paris.
-He is a former Rector of the New Economic School in Moscor (2004-2013) and former Chief Economist of the European Bank for Reconstruction and Development (EBRD).
+He is a former Rector of the New Economic School in Moscow (2004-2013) and former Chief Economist of the European Bank for Reconstruction and Development (EBRD).
 (You can watch the lecture: here.)

 2021: Beata Javorcik spoke on "Globalization after the Trade War and Covid-19: Business as Usual or Not?"
 Beata Javorcik is Chief Economist of the European Bank for Reconstruction and Development (EBRD) in London.
 She is on leave from the University of Oxford, where she is the first woman to hold a Statutory Professorship in Economics.
 (You can watch the lecture: here.)